FORT MASSAPEAG LECTURE 4/7/2026 MPL

-For centuries, the Fort Massapeag land remained undeveloped until it was sold for the Harbor Green residential development in the 1930s.
+For centuries, the land around Fort Massapeag lay dormant until the 1930s, when it was sold for the creation of the Harbor Green residential community.

 This Nassau Daily Review article from December 1933 describes the efforts of local Seaford historian Charles Herold to halt construction on the Fort Massapeag site and identify it as historic.
 Image courtesy Garvies Point Museum